 The data controller is RATP DEVELOPPEMENT, a limited company governed by a management board and a supervisory board with a share capital of 334 499 760 euros located at 54, Quai de la Rapée 75012 Paris (France) and registered in the Paris Trade and companies register under number 389 795 006 (herein after referred to as the “Company”).

-The Company has appointed M. Eric Barbry as Data Protection Officer (hereinafter referred to as “DPO”), attorney at the firm Racine.
-You may contact him at the following email address: email@example.com or by mail at the following address:
+The Company has appointed a Data Protection Officer (hereinafter referred to as “DPO”).
+You may contact her at the following email address: firstname.lastname@example.org or at the postal address:

 The data collected by the Company as part of the services it offers are as follows:

 - contact data (last name, first name, email address, company);

 - navigation data (searches, number of visits, date of the last visit…).

 The Company processes data of the users of this site in the context of the performance of the services that the Company offers, for the legitimate purposes necessary for the proper functioning of the services as well as in accordance with legal obligations.

 This first concerns the management of email alert subscriptions, customer relations management, the conducting of satisfaction surveys, the performance of the proposed service and the sending of information on the modification or evolution of services of the Company.
 The Company also processes some data for statistical and archival purposes.